simonrose121/phd/_posts/2016-11-22-wider-reading.md

 **Analogical reasoning**

 Analogoical reasoning is a type of inductive reasoning that relies on an analogy.
 An analogy is a comparison between two objects or systems of objects that highlights respects in which they are similar.
+"Analogy is a conceptual strategy enabling children to make inferences about novel phenomena, to transfer learning across contexts, and to extract relevant information from everyday learning experiences on the basis of relational similarity" (Richland, Morrison and Holyoak 2006).

 It is suggested that analogical reasoning contains 6 steps (2 of which are optional):